hashicorp/terraform-aws-nomad/examples/nomad-consul-colocated-cluster/README.md

 After the `apply` command finishes, the EC2 Instances will start, discover each other, and form a cluster.

-To see how to connect to the cluster and start reading/writing data, head over to the [How do you connect to the Nomad cluster?](/modules/nomad-cluster#how-do-you-connect-to-the-nomad-cluster) docs.
+To see how to connect to the cluster and start running jobs, head over to the [How do you connect to the Nomad cluster?](/modules/nomad-cluster#how-do-you-connect-to-the-nomad-cluster) docs.